SKaramalisho/AutoSync/README.md

 1. Copy and Unzip ‘AGPrincipals_Installer_x.x.zip’, to the cluster (hosting the target AG)
 2. In a PowerShell Window (as Administrator), execute ‘AGPrincipals_Installer_x.x.ps1’, with or without parameters: (See Parameters listed in the "# PARAMETERS:" section (below))

 	a.
-If you provide parameters, the installer will start the deployment (If your AGListener differs from the AGName, you MUST provide the parameter)
+If you provide all required parameters, the installer will start the deployment (If your AGListener differs from the AGName, you MUST provide the $AGListener parameter)

 	b.
 If you don’t provide parameters, the installer will prompt for the required parameters, then start the deployment.
+(If your AGListener differs from the AGName, you MUST provide the $AGListener parameter)

 	c.
 Examples are listed in the "# EXMAPLES:" section (below)